Chart Color Schemes

 Employment conditions in Farrer demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Key industries for employment include public administration & safety, health care & social assistance, and professional & technical services.
-Construction employs only 5.8% of local workers, below the ACT average of 6.8%.
-The predominantly residential area may offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, Farrer's labour force increased by 0.6%, while employment declined by 0.4%, causing the unemployment rate to rise by 1.0 percentage points.
-In contrast, ACT experienced employment growth of 1.4% and labour force growth of 1.2%, with a decrease in unemployment rate by 0.2 percentage points.
-State-level data from 25-Nov-25 shows ACT employment grew by 1.19% year-on-year, adding 710 jobs, with an unemployment rate of 4.5%, slightly above the national rate of 4.3%.
-National employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Farrer's employment mix indicates local employment should increase by approximately 6.6% over five years and 13.6% over ten years, assuming constant population growth for illustrative purposes only.
+Key industries include public administration & safety, health care & social assistance, and professional & technical services.
+Construction employs only 5.8% of local workers, lower than ACT's 6.8%.
+Limited local employment opportunities are indicated by Census data comparison of working population vs resident population.
+From September 2024 to September 2025, the labour force increased by 0.6%, while employment declined by 0.4%, raising unemployment rates by 1.0 percentage points.
+In contrast, ACT experienced employment growth of 1.4% and labour force growth of 1.2%, with a drop in unemployment rate by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Farrer.
+National employment is projected to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Farrer's employment mix indicates local employment should increase by 6.6% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment